 Then, people justify their hatred and awfulness by deceiving themselves into thinking that everybody else is just an object without feelings.
 What’s worse, this problem isn’t just limited to politics.
 We can see it in the workplace, in families, and all throughout society.

 Interestingly, there’s a book that can teach us how to solve this problem and it’s been around for over 20 years!
-It’s called Leadership and Self-Deception: Getting Out of the Box and will show you why you’re wrong about others and how to become your best self by improving the way you see them and yourself.
+It’s called Leadership and Self-Deception: Getting Out of the Box by The Arbinger Institute and will show you why you’re wrong about others and how to become your best self by improving the way you see them and yourself.

 Here are the 3 of the most helpful lessons this book taught me: